What is occlusion?

 However, tooth sensitivity is a potential side effect.
 As teeth are moved into their new positions, it is common for patients to experience sensitivity to hot and cold temperatures.

 During the initial consultation, one of our dentists will examine your teeth, gums, and jaws to determine the cause of the problem.
 They may also use our T-scan machine to get a better idea of the severity of the issue.
-Based on the findings, they will then develop a personalized treatment plan for you.
+Based on the findings, they will then develop a personalised treatment plan for you.

 Orthodontic treatment, such as Invisalign or Spark braces, may be suggested to straighten your teeth and improve your bite.
 Alternatively, restorative treatment, such as crowns or bridges, to repair damaged teeth, and improve their alignment, may be recommended.
 In some cases, a combination of both orthodontic and restorative treatment may necessary.